mapme-initiative/IATI-Project-Location-standard/docs/data_model.md

 [JSON Scheme of the location-specific part of the data model containing all elements of the above Excel template](https://github.com/mapme-initiative/IATI-Project-Location-Standard/blob/main/docs/IATI_project_core_schema_.json)

-To the above schemes, we still have to add project-specific attributes (see chapter above as well as the **geographic vocabulary/ies** = [administrative (unit) boundaries](#administrative-boundaries) repository/ies below (ideally recommending only one) and potentially add it to the [IATI geographic vocabulary list](https://iatistandard.org/en/iati-standard/203/codelists/geographicvocabulary/)
+To the above schemes, we still have to add the **geographic vocabulary/ies** = [administrative (unit) boundaries](#administrative-boundaries) repository/ies below (ideally recommending only one) and potentially add it to the [IATI geographic vocabulary list](https://iatistandard.org/en/iati-standard/203/codelists/geographicvocabulary/)

 # Administrative Boundaries